Subsidiary vs. Branch in Turkey - Updated Guide 2021

 We invite you to watch a video about opening a subsidiary or a branch in Turkey:

-Taxation of subsidiaries and branches in Turkey
+Taxation of subsidiaries and branches in Turkey in 2021

 Taxation is one of the most important aspects considered by foreign companies seeking to expand in Turkey.
 Choosing between the branch and the subsidiary will definitely impact the taxation of both the Turkish structure and the parent company.
 The corporate tax rate in Turkey is 22% and it applies to the whole income generated by a subsidiary and on the income obtained in Turkey by the branch office.
 Provided that the foreign company will be subject to a lower or higher corporate tax in its home country will impact the decision of opening one or the other business form in Turkey.
 We invite you to talk to our lawyers in Turkey on the tax legislation applicable to companies in this country.
 Our team can help you register for VAT in Turkey.